 Taco Bell has many appeals—it’s fast, there’s a drive-thru, the food is consistent, and with over 7,000 Taco Bell locations in the US alone, there’s always one nearby.
 In July 2020, the chain caused an uproar by removing its beloved potatoes—in addition to other items—to make way for new plant-based options in the then-undetermined future.
-After more than a six-month hiatus, the brand will reintroduce this starchy staple as a precursor to more vegan options to come (hint, there’s a partnership with Beyond Meat in the works).
-The next time you roll through the Taco Bell drive-thru, reference this vegan guide before you place your order.
+After more than a six-month hiatus, the brand reintroduced this starchy staple as a precursor to more vegan options to come.
+A select few got a taste of those new options on June 27, 2021 in the form of a vegan Naked Chicken Chalupa, though that offering has long since sold out.
+While we wait for this item to find its place on the permanent menu, here is your vegan guide to Taco Bell the next time you roll through the drive-thru.

 At Taco Bell, this is essentially code for “make it vegan.”
 Virtually any item can be ordered fresco-style, and the employees know to replace all the animal ingredients with tomatoes.
 That being said, there are some foods that probably aren’t very appealing when ordered fresco-style (a fresco-style quesadilla is just a folded tortilla with the red fruit).
 Below, we’ve included the items that offer sustenance even when the animal products are removed.

-The crispy potatoes may not be available until March 11, but there’s another way to get your spud fix: Nacho Fries.
+The crispy potatoes are a fabulous option to spruce up any menu item, but there’s another way to get your spud fix: Nacho Fries.
 When ordered without the cheese sauce, these Mexican-spiced French fries are vegan-friendly.
 For more substance, order with a side of guacamole, pico de gallo, or your favorite Taco Bell hot sauce.

 No shame if you order more than one bag.
 These crispy, light-as-air snacks are slightly reminiscent of churros and Cinnamon Toast Crunch cereal.